yochem/glucose/README.md

 ## How it works

 Using Apple Shortcuts, a shortcut is fired when I open the [xdrip4ios](https://github.com/paulplant/xdripswift) app.
-The shortcut reads the last glucose value from the Health app (which xdrip puts in there), and sends it to a GitHub API using the action provided by the GitHub app.
+The shortcut gets the last glucose value from xdrip, and sends it to a GitHub API using the action provided by the GitHub app.
 TODO: add screenshot.

 The GitHub API allows to run an action with input values.
 The [GH action workflow](./.github/workflows/new-entry.yaml) then runs a [Python